Selection Criteria and Details

 - Personal information provided in connection with the CSL Florey Medal will be used solely by the Australian Institute of Policy and Science and its partners (including CSL Limited and Science in Public) and only in connection with the Medal.

 Submission of Nominations

-The 2015 nomination form can be found here.
-The 2017 form will go live when nominations open.
+The 2017 nomination form can be found here.

 Please note that in 2017 nominations will only be accepted via the online form.